timmckague/timandvictoria/src/pages/blog/2019-06-18-road-trip-through-the-balkans-montenegro.md

 ![bay of kotor](/img/blog_balkan_kotor-5x7-6420.jpg "bay of kotor")

 The ladder of Kotor is a trail of 60+ switchbacks that ascend above Kotor.
-The reward was a bird’s eye view of the old town below, the Bay of Kotor, and out and over the town’s mountain ridges.
+The reward is a bird’s eye view of the old town below, the Bay of Kotor, and out and over the town’s mountain ridges.

 We started our hike by walking up the Kotor wall, which climbs 200 metres up steps to the San Giovanni castle.

 ![kotor wall](/img/blog_balkan_kotor-5x7-7259.jpg "kotor wall")

-From the San Giovanni castle, we looked East and could see the switchbacks of the ladder of Kotor climbing up the mountain.
-Helpful to see the trail, but now we needed to figure how to get to it, as there was a valley in between us and the trail!
-A song started looping on repeat that my parents would sing to me when I was a kid...“We can't go over it.
+From the San Giovanni castle, we looked East away from the bay and could see the switchbacks of the ladder of Kotor climbing up the mountain.
+It was helpful to see the trail, but unfortunately there was a valley in between us and the trail!
+A song started looping on repeat from when I was a kid...“We can't go over it.
 We can't go under it.
 Oh no!
 We've got to go through it!”
 Back down the path we went.

-We descended back down a little way, and saw an opening in the wall.
-We poked a heads through to see if we could get any hints at where the trail might be behind the wall, and, low and behold, it turned out that the trail went through the hole in the wall!
+We descended back down the Kotor Wall a few hundred metres and saw an opening in the wall.
+We poked a heads through to see if we could get any hints at where the trail might be, and, low and behold, it turned out that the trail went through the hole in the wall!

 ![hole in wall](/img/blog_balkan_kotor-5x7-6435.jpg "hole in wall")

 ![hole in wall](/img/blog_balkan_kotor-5x7-6440.jpg "hole in wall")

 It felt like a different world past the wall.
 It was so peaceful.
 All the noises of the town disappeared and the only sounds we heard were the birds and our own footsteps.
-It felt as if we were Lucy stepping through the wardrobe into Narnia.
+I imagined we were Lucy stepping through the wardrobe into Narnia.

-We walked back and forth, back and forth, back and forth, until we’d done about 60ish switchback and reached 570 metres above Kotor.
-Our water had long since run out and the sun continued beating down at full strength, so we happily called it a day and zigzagged our way back down.
+We walked back and forth, back and forth, back and forth, until we’d done about 60ish switchback and reached 570 metres.
+Our water had long since run out and the sun continued beating down at full strength, so we happily called it a day and zigzagged our way back down, clocking in at 14km.

 ![descending ladder of kotor](/img/blog_balkan_kotor-5x7-2-2.jpg "descending ladder of kotor")